askap-vast/vast-pipeline/docs/design/sourcestats.md

 ### Two-Epoch Metrics

-Alternative variability metrics, $V_s$ and $m$, are also calculated which we refer to as the 'two-epoch metrics'.
+By default, alternative variability metrics, $V_s$ and $m$, are also calculated which we refer to as the 'two-epoch metrics'.
-They are calculated for each unique pair of measurements assoicated with the source, with the most significant pair of values attached to the source (see section below).
+They are calculated for each unique pair of measurements associated with the source, with the most significant pair of values attached to the source (see section below).
 Please refer to [Mooley et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...818..105M/abstract){:target="_blank"} for further details.

+The number of measurement pairs scales exponentially with the number of measurements per source (i.e. the number of images).
+Runs that contain a large number of input images per source may run out memory while calculating the two-epoch metrics.
+If this occurs, it is recommended that the pair metric calculation is turned off in the run configuration by setting `variability.pair_metrics: False` (see [variability run configuration options](../using/runconfig.md#variability)).

 !!! note
     All the two-epoch pair $V_s$ and $m$ values for a run are saved in the output file `measurement_pairs.parquet` for offline analysis.